 \subsection{Deciding Patch Sizes}

 Consider a vision transformer that takes an $H \times W \times C$ image as input.
 The standard ViT partitions the image into a set of $p \times p$ patches.
-A linear layer $\mathcal{E}$ is applied to each patch to convert it into a token, with size $d_{embed}$, yielding a sequence of $N = (HW/p^2)$ tokens.
+A linear layer $\mathcal{E}$ is applied to each patch to convert it into a token, of size $d_{embed}$, resulting in a sequence of $N = (HW/p^2)$ tokens.

 In contrast, our goal is to decide patch size based on the image content, instead of using a constant number of patches.
 Concretely, we define a fixed number of patch scales $S$, where the set of patches consists of $\mathcal{P} = P_1 \cup P_2 \cup \ldots P_S $, with each patch in $P_i$ having size $2^ip \times 2^ip$.
 For example, if $S = 3, p=16$, we are trying to find a smaller set of $16\times16, 32\times32$ and $64\times64$ patches while maximizing `information' conveyed.
-For simplicity, we also impose the constraint that all patches follow a quadtree-like structure, following a regular grid.
+For simplicity, we also impose the constraint that all patches follow a quadtree-like structure following a regular grid.

 We use \textit{entropy} $H$ as a measure of a patch's compressibility, given by:

 where $p_i$ is the probability of pixel intensity $i$.
 Since patches contain discrete pixel values, we approximate this by binning pixel intensities and computing entropy from the resulting distribution.
 Entropy quantifies the unpredictability and thus information content of a patch, making it a useful predictor of compressibility—lower entropy indicates higher redundancy.
 A large patch with low entropy should therefore be efficiently representable by a $d_{\mathrm{embed}}$-dimensional vector.
 We discuss alternative measures further in the Appendix.